securityscience/DevSecOps-Github-Actions/Authentication-Authorization-Design/mTLS/mTLS.md

 1. Host `ca.crt` on a local web server (or email it).
 2. On iOS device open Safari and open the `ca.crt` URL.
 3. iOS will prompt to install a profile — follow the prompts to install.
-4. After install, enable full trust: `Settings → General → About → Certificate Trust Settings` → toggle your Root CA to **ON**.
+4. After install, enable full trust: `Settings → General → About → Certificate Trust Settings` → toggle the Root CA to **ON**.

 > Simulator: open Safari in the simulator and browse to the CA URL and tap to install.
 Note: Simulator stores certs per-sim and doesn't have Secure Enclave.